Vote now to help us win award

 In November 2018 a Friends of Cheney Row Park (FoCRP) group was formally constituted.

-FoCRP is planning Pick and Patter events from 11am to 12.30pm on the second Sunday of each month.
+FoCRP holds tree weeding and litter picking events from 11am to 12.30pm on the second Sunday of each month.

 Details of all FoCRP events can be found on the Friends of Cheney Row Park website.